Infosim/advanced_weathermap_handling/README.md

 [this webinar](https://www.youtube.com/watch?v=Fks-zHKjROc) on YouTube.
 The scripts rely on the StableNet® REST API.
 They were originally written as Jupyter notebooks, but we also provide pure python files, which have been generated automatically from the Jupyter notebooks.
-  * The transfer script transfers Weather Maps from one StableNet® server to another and replaces references to objects on the source server with the corresponding references on the target server.
+  * The **transfer script** transfers Weather Maps from one StableNet® server to another and replaces references to objects on the source server with the corresponding references on the target server.
+  * The **download script** fetches Weather Maps from one StableNet® server and downloads them onto the hard drive of the system executing the script.
-  * The statistics script automatically adds statistics to nodes and links of a given Weather Map as specified in an input CSV file.
+  * The **statistics script** automatically adds statistics to nodes and links of a given Weather Map as specified in an input CSV file.
-  * The alarms script automatically adds open alarms to Weather Map nodes.
+  * The **alarms script** automatically adds open alarms to Weather Map nodes.

 ## Transfer
 The only non-trivial part for transferring a Weather Map from one StableNet server to another one via REST API (and thus,